kjhealy/kieranhealy.hugo/content/blog/rank-error-in-your-favor.markdown

 categories: [Sociology,Data,Politics,Nerdery]
 ---

-_Update:_ Since writing this post, I've repeatedly tried to delete the offending review from my profile, but Google Scholar keeps re-inserting it as part of its automated trawl through its corpus of articles.
-So it seems that the robots are determined to grant me these citations whether I want them or not.
+_**Update**:_ _Since writing this post, I repeatedly tried to delete the offending review from my profile, but Google Scholar kept re-inserting it as part of its automated trawl through its corpus of articles.
+The robots were determined to grant me these citations whether I wanted them or not.
+Finally, in January of 2018, John Fox finally got the citations he deserved and the error was fixed.
+True to form, the correction appeared out of the blue and its rationale was completely opaque._

 [Google Scholar](http://scholar.google.com) is one of the most visible and widely-used examples of the rise of "impact measurement" in academia.
 While it is not yet used to assess people's research as a matter of routine, I think it's fair to say that people keep an eye on their scores and might draw on them if it seemed advantageous.
 Metrics and rankings have a ratchet effect.
 They encourage people to play along when they score well, while leaving room for you to deny that a serious person such as yourself would ever take such thin measures of quality seriously.
 Then they trap you later on when, for example, the Dean announces that no-one with an h-index of less than ten is getting tenure.